NEW: Find your perfect tool with our matching quiz

 No Code is a new paradigm in software development that has been gaining popularity over the last few years.
 It is an alternative to traditional coding, which many see as old-fashioned and time-consuming.
 No Code uses visual tools to create applications with drag-and-drop functionality without any programming knowledge required.
-This article will explore what No Code is, how it works behind the scenes, what kinds of tools are out there, and about their business applications.
+In this article, you will learn what is No Code, how it can help to build websites, apps, MVPs and more yourself.

 No Code is a new development paradigm that has been gaining popularity over the last few years.
 It’s an alternative to traditional coding, which many see as old-fashioned and time-consuming.

-No Code works by converting high-level concepts into understandable steps for completing complex tasks efficiently while also allowing programmers/developers to write their own custom scripts within the structure provided by its interface(s).
+A No Code development platform works by converting high-level concepts into understandable steps for completing complex tasks efficiently while also allowing programmers/developers to write their own custom scripts within the structure provided by its interface(s).

 In short, No Code platforms are created to make software development fully user-friendly, while Low Code platforms give up some of that accessibility for greater customization capabilities.